 Wonderful QUEENSTOWN HILL WALK in New Zealand

-How to get to the trailhead of Queenstown hill walk
+How to get to the trailhead of Queenstown Hill Walk

-Queenstown hill walk key facts
+Queenstown Hill Walk key facts

 Let’s have a look at some key facts before we get into detail about the Queenstown hill walk.

-TheQueenstown Hill trail is open year round and can easily be done in any season.
-However, in the winter months there are chances of snow around the summit.
-So to be prepared for that I highly recommend to wear waterproof hiking boots.
-Also, with freezing temperatures at night you can expect some parts of the trail to be icy and slippery.
+The Queenstown Hill trail is open year-round and can easily be done in any season.
+However, in the winter months, there are chances of snow around the summit.
+So to be prepared for that I highly recommend wearing waterproof hiking boots.
+Also, with freezing temperatures at night, you can expect some parts of the trail to be icy and slippery.
 Hiking in New Zealand in winter requires some extra preparation, and having experience in snow will definitely help you as well.

 There is no sunset view from the summit, however, the sunset light reflects beautifully on the peaks.
-And if there is still snow on the peaks opposite of Lake Wakatipu you will see the white snow turning into pastel colours while the sun sets.
+And if there is still snow on the peaks opposite of Lake Wakatipu you will see the white snow turning into pastel colors while the sun sets.
 So if you are in for photography you can either pick sunrise or sunset.
 But to just enjoy the walk and views, any time of the day is great!

 Be insured during your travels!

-A slip can happen during hiking before you realize it, and the consequences can be bigger than you want to think of.We are very happy with SafetyWing and highly recommend getting an insurance with them!
+A slip can happen during hiking before you realize it, and the consequences can be bigger than you want to think of.

 Fairies Meeting Place

-After about 15 minutes hiking from the start you will see a super cute Fairy meeting place.
+After about 15 minutes hiking from the start, you will see a super cute Fairy meeting place.
 A few of the trees here have a small fairy door and if you look closely you can see some Goblins as well.
 It’s something we’ve never seen before during a hike, but we definitely appreciate the creativity and imagination that went with it.

 The intersection

 When you’ve nearly reached the summit, you’ll see a sign and fork in the trail.
 The sign says ‘Queenstown Hill walking track’ with an arrow to the left and ‘Loop track’ with an arrow pointing you to go straight and follow the path.
-We choose to turn left as we didn’t want to loose time while clouds were slowly covering the mountain peaks.
+We chose to turn left as we didn’t want to lose time while clouds were slowly covering the mountain peaks.
 This path brings you straight to the summit but is pretty steep.
 The path going straight on the other hand is a bit longer but more gradual.
 So it’s totally up to you which trail you choose.
 But don’t worry, it’s a loop anyway so in the end it doesn’t matter which trail you take.

-If you don’t want anymore heavy incline, then choosing the gradual path going straight is the best option.
+If you don’t want any more heavy incline, then choosing the gradual path going straight is the best option.
 But if you want to get to the summit a bit faster and you don’t mind some more incline, then going left is the best option.

 From now on the epic views will start, so get ready!